 - Guidelines on Multi-Stakeholder Partnerships (MSPs) (October and November 2017) or complete the offline version of the questionnaire and send to escap [email protected] with the subject line “MSP Guidelines Asia Pacific”

-- Contributions to the review of the cluster of goals for the 2030 Agenda (October-December 2017)
+- Contributions to the review of the cluster of goals for the 2030 Agenda (15 December 2017)

-- Collecting good practices on stakeholder engagement for the 2030 Agenda (November-January 2017)
+- Collecting good practices on stakeholder engagement for the 2030 Agenda (end of January 2018)

 - These subregional meetings are convened as platform for exchange of experiences and ideas on 2030 Agenda implementation; to link regional and global deliberations with subregional action; to boost subregional cooperation; and also support national implementation efforts.